lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

 pre: UC 1 has been completed or UC5

 what to do: Car sends a message to the server that it is on/return, puts cpu in standby/waiting mode.
-Then waits for new order from the system
+Then waits for new route from the system

-### Use Case 3 Create order
+### Use Case 3 Create route

 pre: the car is idle